terra-money/classic-core/docs/concepts/validator/validator-faq.md

 * **Penalty-free re-delegation:** This is to allow delegators to easily switch from one validator to another, in order to reduce validator stickiness.
 * **Hack bounty:** This is an incentive for the community to hack validators.
 There will be bounties proportionate to the size of the validator, so that a validator becomes a bigger target as its stake grows.
-* **UI warning:** Users will be warned by Terra Voyager if they want to delegate to a validator that already has a significant amount of staking power.
+* **UI warning:** Users will be warned by Terra Station if they want to delegate to a validator that already has a significant amount of staking power.

 ## Technical Requirements